sarsavira/SQAwrittenChallenge/README.md

 # CHALLENGE QA WRITTEN TEST

-This challenge is submission Flick Software.
+This challenge is submission for Flick Software QA recruitement.
 Submitted by Saarah Firdausy at 8/4/2021
 Wish me luck^^